 - Recurrent thoughts of death, suicidal ideation and suicide attempts

-Offer support like you would to anyone else who is struggling with depression.
-Listening and validating the person’s emotional experience is critical.
-Sometimes, the way someone is feeling might not make sense to you.
-But you can still communicate that you hear them and respect what they’re saying or feeling.
-Avoid offering unsolicited advice.
-This is generally not received well.
-But it is important to offer to help someone access treatment.
+Also, be sure to offer support like you would to anyone else struggling with depression.
+It’s important to listen to and validate their experience.
+Sometimes, the way someone is feeling might not make sense to you, but you can still communicate that you hear them and respect what they’re saying or feeling.
+Avoid offering unsolicited advice, instead offer to help them access treatment.

-Don’t ignore comments about suicide and self-harm.
+Finally, don’t ignore comments about suicide and self-harm.
 If someone is brave enough to share this with you, it’s their way of asking for support.
 Different counties have different numbers you can call for mental health crisis services.
 Many counties have mobile crisis teams.
-If someone is at risk for harm to themselves or others, call 911.
+If someone is at risk of harming themselves or others, call 988.